gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

    TLS connection to exchange more data with the client enclave.
-3. Encrypted files server (found under `secret_prov_pf/`) - similarly to the minimal client, it sends only a single secret, but loads it from a file, with intended purpose of provisioning the encrypted files key to client enclaves.
+3. Encrypted files server (found under `secret_prov_pf/`) - similarly to the minimal client, it sends only a single secret, but loads it from a file, with intended purpose of the secret being an encrypted files key to be provisioned to client enclaves.

 The servers are supposed to run on trusted machines (not in SGX enclaves).
 The servers listen for client connections.
 For each connected client, the servers